google/starlark-go/doc/spec.md

 * `Mapping`: a mapping is an association of keys to values.
 Example: `dict`.

-Although all of Skylark's core data types for sequences implement at least the `Sequence` contract, it's possible for an an application that embeds the Skylark interpreter to define additional data types representing sequences of unknown length that implement only the `Iterable` contract.
+Although all of Skylark's core data types for sequences implement at least the `Sequence` contract, it's possible for an application that embeds the Skylark interpreter to define additional data types representing sequences of unknown length that implement only the `Iterable` contract.